jchavezc/jchavezc.github.io/_pages/teaching.md

 calendar: true
 ---

-In this page, you can find some informaion on the courses I have taught.
+In this page, you can find some basic information on the courses I have taught.

 {% include calendar.liquid calendar_id='test@gmail.com' timezone='Asia/Shanghai' %}